Morphine Addiction

 - Lowered blood pressure

-It is common for those abusing opioids to experience withdrawal symptoms if they stop using them immediately.
-Some of these withdrawal symptoms can be dangerous so, if possible, it’s recommended you wean yourself off the drug under the care of a physician.
+A medical detox can help mitigate the worst of the morphine withdrawal symptoms.
+Some of these withdrawal symptoms can be dangerous, so ideally, you should wean yourself off the drug under the care of a physician.

 Symptoms of morphine withdrawal may include: